MohammedFarmaan/MohammedFarmaan/README.md

 # 💫 About Me:
 I'm Mohammed Farmaan, a student passionate about software engineering and web development.
-Currently learning Deep Leaning 🌱.
+Currently learning Spring Boot 🌱.
 Find me on Github and LinkedIn.<br><br>Thanks!

 ## 🌐 Socials: